arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ## The `Scanner` Class

 We used the `Scanner` class briefly in the previous lab, so you might be familiar with it already.
 It can be used to parse primitive data from an input source.
 The input source might be a text file, a `String`, or an `InputStream`.
 For now, we don't need to know what an `InputStream` is, exactly, we just need to know that there is one called `System.in` which corresponds to input typed in the console, so if we use that `InputStream` as a source, the `Scanner` can be used to get input from the console and parse it.
+While reading from the source, it divides the inputs into sequences called **tokens**, which are sequences of characters which together have some meaning.
+For instance, several digits in a row would be grouped as an integer token.

 In order to use a `Scanner`, we must **construct** it.
 The `Scanner` class is essentially a blueprint, which can be used to construct `Scanner` objects associated with specific input sources.
 The constructed `Scanner` object is said to be an **instance** of the `Scanner` class.